mikhalastepek/mikhalastepek.github.io/index.md

 Final Project for [***BTE 471: AI Programming for Business Management***] by University of Miami (Fall, 2023).

-**AI Innovation for Tasty Co:** Created a recipe recommendation system for Tasty Co to offer to its users that suggested Tasty Recipes based on ingredients that are input by user.
-Developed a Prolog program that returned relevant recipes when given inputs of ingredients that users wanted to put to use.
+**AI Innovation for Tasty Co:** Created a recipe recommendation system for Tasty Co that suggested Tasty Recipes based on input ingredients from users.
+Developed a Prolog program that returned relevant recipes given ingredients that customers wanted to put to use.
 Developed a flowchart of the program's process and visualizations for potential UX/UI design.
 Presented the idea, noting the interest that Tasty's target market has in AI and sustainability as well as the product's ability to serve as a sustainably-minded response to the global food waste problem. ([GitHub](https://github.com/chriskhanhtran/CS224n-NLP-Solutions/tree/master/assignments/)).

 <center><img src="images/foodviz.png"/></center>